Skip to content

 The Payment Card Industry Data Security Standard (PCI DSS) is a collection of regulations designed to guarantee that credit card data is kept safe in all types of companies.
 An annual validation of organization compliance is required.

-These six principles are the basis for all regulations imposed to safeguard cardholder data:
+These six principles are the basis for general data protection regulations.
+GDPR imposed to safeguard cardholder data:

 • Create and maintain a safe network.